teamneusta/pimcore-fixture-bundle/README.md

 ### Loading Fixtures

-To load fixtures in Tests, we offer an `InTestFixtureLoader`.
-To streamline your test setup, we recommend creating a base class with a method to load fixtures via the `InTestFixtureLoader`.
+To load fixtures in Tests, we offer the `SelectiveFixtureLoader`.
+To streamline your test setup, we recommend creating a base class with a method to load fixtures via the `SelectiveFixtureLoader`.
 Here's an example demonstrating how to implement this.

 ```php
 use Neusta\Pimcore\FixtureBundle\Fixture;